clarknelson/craft-recaptcha-3/README.md

 {% include ['_recaptcha/frontend'] with {'action': 'contact'} %}
 ```

-The following javascript functions will be called once the responce from Google is recieved:
+The following javascript functions will be called once the response from Google is received:

 ```js